 It’s a lot easier to get from Bangkok to Siem Reap Cambodia now than it was back in 2000.
-The last time we travelled overland in South East Asia we had to cross the border on the back of a pick-up truck.
+Back then, as we travelled overland in Southeast Asia we had to cross the border on the back of a pick-up truck.
 These days you can do it in relative comfort by direct bus, train, plane or taxi.

-Good buses take you right the way through to Siem Reap from Bangkok, no changing, just a disembarkation and wait at the border while visas are taken care of.
+Good buses take you right the way through to Siem Reap from Bangkok, no changing, just a disembarkation and waiting at the border while visas are taken care of.

 Cost of Flying to Siem Reap from Bangkok v Cost of the Bus

-This month Skyscanner ( click through to site) gives flight prices at between $56 and $102 (US$).
+This month Skyscanner gives flight prices at between $75 and $102 (US$).
 You may find an even better price if you book further in advance.
 See our post on cool tricks to help you save more with Skyscanner for more tips.

 You could take a taxi or mini bus to the border and split the cost between a group.
 For us, as a family of 4, the bus worked out best.

 There are buses that take you to the border, from there you can arrange your own transport to Siem Reap, they are frequent and cheap at $4-5.
 We didn’t fancy finding a bus on the Cambodian side with 2 hot, tired kids so the direct Bangkok Siem Reap bus was our best choice.